jugglinmike/command-the-command-line/src/material/about-course/index.md

 should not include the prompt.

 Lines that do not begin with the prompt are "output" lines.
-This is text produced by the in response to the command.
+This is text produced in response to the command.

 Note that terminal examples from other guides use the lone dollar sign character (`$`) or even the "hash" character (`#`) as the prompt.
 Whatever it